-Effective from 1 January 2019, Q Life & Medical Insurance Company L.L.C., subsidiary of QIC, transferred the business operation of the company (except Labuan Branch business which is in run-off) to the Company.
+Effective from 1 January 2019, Q Life & Medical Insurance Company L.L.C., subsidiary of QIC, transferred its business operations (except Labuan Branch which have been wound up during the year) to the Company.

 By virtue of an extraordinary general assembly resolution dated 22 November 2020, the Founders, being the shareholders of the Company prior to its conversion, resolved to convert the Company from a limited liability company to a public shareholding company and subsequently list on the Qatar Stock Exchange.
 It was further resolved that the conversion to a public shareholding company (Q.P.S.C.) shall be carried out by offering 60% of the shares held by Qatar Insurance Company Q.S.P.C. to the public through an Initial Public Offering ("IPO").
 Post, the successful completion of the IPO, the conversion from a limited liability company (W.L.L) to a Qatari public shareholding company (Q.P.S.C.) was formally announced in the Constitutive General Assembly meeting held on 30 December 2020.
 Consequently, the interest held by Qatar Insurance Company Q.S.P.C. in the Group has been reduced to 25% of its issued and paid-up share capital and lost control.
 The shares of the Company were listed for trading at the Qatar Stock Exchange on 13 January 2021.